Marshal Training

 Coordination with other marshals and race control is essential for safety.
 They also help in clearing flammable debris after incidents.

-Fire Marshalls participate in regular drills to stay prepared for different emergency scenarios.
+Fire Marshals participate in regular drills to stay prepared for different emergency scenarios.
 Knowledge of fire hazards specific to racing, such as fuel type and tire combustion, is crucial.

 Overall, they are a critical safety layer that minimizes risk in high-speed environments.